AmandeepTomar/KotlinBasics/README.md

   that super class.
 - We can use the super type in place of sub type.
 - We can use contravariance, where we want the class or interface use generic type as input.
+- It allows you to use a more generic subtype where a less generic supertype is expected

 ```kotlin
 interface Persone<in P> {